GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 - [`Custom Parameters`](https://github.com/airbrake/airbrake-ruby#custom-exception-attributes) allow you to associate an unlimited set of parameters to your exceptions reports, giving you the utmost control over the information your team has access to.
 - [`Exception Filtering`](https://github.com/airbrake/airbrake-ruby#airbrakeadd_filter) ensures you send only the errors that matter most.
 With a robust API at your fingertips, you can filter out any exceptions that aren't relevant to a particular application, module, or even deployment.
-- [`Promise Callbacks`](https://github.com/airbrake/airbrake-ruby#promise) grant your application the ability to perform additional tasks after an exception is sent to `Airbrake.io` (or even if a report failed to go through).
+- [`Promise Callbacks`](https://github.com/airbrake/airbrake-ruby#promise) grant your application the ability to perform additional tasks after an exception is sent to `Airbrake` (or even if a report failed to go through).
 - And more!
 Check out the [`Airbrake-Ruby` language page](https://airbrake.io/languages/ruby_exception_handling) or the [official `Airbrake-Ruby` documentation](https://github.com/airbrake/airbrake-ruby#introduction) for full details on the extra capabilities provided by this powerful gem.

 ## Installation